Rajapalayam dog: History

 In the 18th century, there are records of about 50 different dog breeds being recognized in the Indian subcontinent.
 One of them was this breed of dog known as Rajapalayam.
 Historical observers believe that it was first raised during the Nayak dynasty, the main royal family of Tamil Nadu.
-Not only are they great watchdogs but fiercely loyal, they are also very handsome to look at.
-It cannot be forgotten that the villagers of the region used them in ancient times to guard the agricultural crops, livestock and agricultural produce and today it has become one of the most popular dog breeds in India.
+Villagers of the region used them in ancient times to guard the agricultural crops, livestock and agricultural produce and today it has become one of the most popular dog breeds in India.
 It is recorded in history that during the Poligarh wars of Karnataka and Tipu Sultan from 1799 to 1805, it was used as a royal encampment and played a very important role in the battle by biting and killing horses.
 It is also said that Tipu made a large collection of them in his hands.
 Today, the Indian army has realized the greatness and ability of these dogs and has trained them in the force.